Last Updated on August 13, 2018 by Audrey Scott

 A beautiful and very special part of the world.

-World Nomad Games: Schedules, Tickets, Accommodation and Transport, and Trip Planning
+World Nomad Games Practical Details: Schedules, Tickets, Transport, and More

 World Nomad Games 2018: The 3rd World Nomad Games will take place 2-8 September, 2018 in Cholpon Ata, Kyrgyzstan.
 The World Nomad Games opening ceremony will be on Sunday, 2 September in the Hippodrome of Cholpon-Ata.
 Monitor the World Nomad Games Facebook page or check the World Nomad Games website for updates and information on events, schedules, countries participating and more.

 Schedules: While there were basic schedules printed for the Games, sticking to them was another story.
 Updated and accurate schedules of events were difficult to come by, especially for the hunting competition and events at Kyrchyn Gorge.
 Just keep asking the volunteers to help you find updated schedules and steer you to where you need to go.